 The critical care nurse salary in Canada on average is $80,369 per year or $41.22 per hour.
 Entry-level positions start at $78,546 per year, while most experienced workers make up to $94,322 per year.

-There are a number of ways or things to do for a nurse to earn up to $100k or more per annum in Canada, and they include:
+There are a number of ways or things to do for a nurse to earn up to $100k or more per annum in Canada, and they include the following:

-If you want to learn more about nursing jobs, view our other blog posts.
-If you are a nurse looking for employment, make sure to create your free Caring Support account!
+If you are a nurse looking for employment, make sure to create your free Caring Support account today.

 We'll keep you updated on all new application updates and features!